Today's links

 Now I'm working through my office.
 Ever day, I'm dusting a bookshelf and combing through it for discards to stick in our Little Free Library.
 Takes less than five minutes most day, and I'll be done in about three weeks, when I'll move on to my closet, then the side of the house, and then back to the bar.
 A daily short break where I get away from my computer and make my living and working environments nicer is a wonderful habit to cultivate.

 I'm 53 years old now.
 I was 33 when I started following Getting Things Done.
-In that time, I've gotten a lot done, but what's even more relevant is that I didn't get a ton of things done – things that I consciously chose not to abandon.
+In that time, I've gotten a lot done, but what's even more relevant is that I got a lot of things not done, too – things that I consciously chose not to abandon.
 Figuring out what you want to do, and then keeping it on track – in manageable, healthy, daily rhythms that bring along the other people you rely on – may not be the whole secret to a fulfilled life, but it's certainly a part of it.

 Hey look at this (permalink)